ggtdesign/mw.github.io/README.md

 -----

 [ENGLISH]
-Support and Privacy Policy for Moderne Waffen
+Support and Privacy Policy for Modern Weapons

 This is a simulator that depicts modern firearms with realistic sounds.